Information for Apprentices

 Depending on your employer you will either initially start in the work place or you may be invited to a ‘Welcome Week’ at the university.
 In either case you will be starting your career working with likeminded people whilst gaining a degree from one of the UK’s leading universities.

 -- Partners --

-Take a look at the current Degree Apprenticeships offered by our industry partners.
+Take a look at the current Degree Apprenticeships offered by some of our industry partners below.
 Visit their websites to see their apprenticeship opportunities and entry criteria.